 While I’m not in South America for hiking, camping, and pooping in the woods (although a variation of this things may happen on occasion), I have been toting around all of my belongings in a backpack on a regular basis.
 One thing is for sure, a smaller, lighter pack is key when taking public buses, taxis, and walking around in circles trying to find my hostel.

-Before leaving home I spent countless hours thinking about what I’d need in my pack to be able to live on the road long term and came up with my final answer.
+Before leaving home I spent countless hours thinking about what I needed to include in my digital nomad packing list to be able to live on the road long term and came up with my final answer.
 Not Much.
 Other than carrying a few basics, everything I could possibly need would already be in my destination.
 People had been living there for generations, so if I forgot anything, I could just go buy it.

 Before hiking the Appalachian Trail I had owned no backpacking gear.
 I spent in excess of $2,000 purchasing the latest and greatest camping equipment recommended by my local outfitter, only to send half of it home unused.
 I wasn’t going to make the same mistake again.
 You can find a plethora of blogs about world travel packing lists, and I’ll admit that I read many and salivated over the incredible travel gear.
 In the end though, I left home with only items that I already owned.